sridharmanohar/Design-Patterns/Spring-Security-Running-Notes.md

         * The user proceeds, potentially to perform some operation which is potentially protected by an access control mechanism which checks the required permissions for the operation against the current security context information.
     * The first three items constitute the authentication process so we’ll take a look at how these take place within Spring Security.
         * The username and password are obtained and combined into an instance of *UsernamePasswordAuthenticationToken* (an instance of the Authentication interface)
-        * The token is passed to an instance of AuthenticationManager for validation. **you mean an instance of UsernamePasswordAuthenticationToken is passed??**
+        * The token is passed to an instance of AuthenticationManager for validation.
         * The AuthenticationManager returns a fully populated Authentication instance on successful authentication.
         * The security context is established by calling SecurityContextHolder.getContext().setAuthentication(…​), passing in the returned authentication object.
         * Basically, A user is authenticated when the SecurityContextHolder contains a fully populated Authentication object.
-        * **in which package are UsernamePasswordAuthenticationToken, AuthenticationManager, Authentication, SecurityContextHolder are present??**
 10. **Authentication Mechanism**
     * This is true mainly in case of web application authentication
     * Once your browser submits your authentication credentials (either as an HTTP form post or HTTP header) there needs to be something on the server that "collects" these authentication details.